-Gilead plans to award funds for research proposals under the LINK-DBU 2.0 RFP, dependent upon availability of funds and receipt of meritorious and complete applications.
+Gilead plans to award funds for research proposals under the LINK-DBU 2024 RFP, dependent upon availability of funds and receipt of meritorious applications.
 Any proposal greater than \$150,000 should be discussed with your Gilead Medical Science Liaison prior to submission.
 The proposed budget should include overhead costs and applicable taxes.
-Proposed overhead costs cannot exceed 30% of the total budget.
+Proposed overhead costs should not exceed 30% of the total budget.
+Awards shall be for research purposes only; routine medical care or other costs associated with routine medical care will not be considered for funding.
+As this study focuses on understanding and/or improving the linkage of DBU patients to care, study designs should not involve drug treatment.
+Proposals should be agnostic as to choice of treatment and should not require the use of a specific HBV drug.

-Application Process
+Application Process & Key Dates:

-To apply for consideration for funding under the LINK-DBU 2.0 RFP program, you will need to submit an LOI that contains a concise overview of the proposed project, including the total estimated budget.
-Applicants should submit the LOI application in the Gilead OPTICS (G. OPTICS) portal.
+To apply for consideration for funding under the LINK-DBU RFP Program, you will need to submit a letter of intent (LOI) that is no longer than two pages, containing a concise overview of the proposed project, including the total estimated budget.
+Applicants should submit the LOI in the Gilead OPTICS portal.
 Submitted LOIs can be investigator-sponsored research (ISRs) or collaborative studies.
-More information about these types of research can be found here.

-Gilead will evaluate all LOIs received on a rolling basis until funds are exhausted.
+Gilead will evaluate all LOI requests received on a rolling basis until funds are exhausted.
 After an initial LOI review, invitations will be issued for selected applicants to submit a full application with a detailed budget.
 It is recommended to submit as soon as possible to increase the likelihood that funding is available for your proposal.

-- Monday, June 23rd, 2025 at 00:00 AM (in your time zone): Submission window opens - Monday, August 11th, 2025 at 23:59 PM (in your time zone): Submission window closes
+- Monday, April 15, 2024 at 00:00 AM GMT: Submission window opens - Friday, July 26, 2024 at 23:59 PM GMT: Submission window closes